 Dan Butterly – US Sports, Dan has it covered (@danbutterly) – when the Professor asked Dan to be our US correspondent he said “No”.
 However, given Dan’s breadth of knowledge of Pro and College sports in the United States, the Professor persisted over several months and finally wore Dan down on the agreement that he would only need to do one show a month.
 Of course that has now become every other week and he is our “go to’ man on all the big stories.

-Much to his distress, he is a long suffering Chicago Cubs fan who is waiting for that next World Series win!
+Much to his distress, he is a long suffering Chicago Cubs fan who, whilst he did see a World Series win, is eagerly awaiting the next one!

 David Coutts (aka Coutta) –